Find Specific Journal Titles

 - PsycINFO or Psychological Abstracts, from the American Psychological Association (APA), contains nearly 2.3 million citations and summaries of scholarly journal articles, book chapters, books, and dissertations, all in psychology and related disciplines, dating as far back as the 1800s.
 Ninety-seven percent of the covered material is peer-reviewed.
 Journal coverage, which spans 1887 to present, includes international material selected from approximately 2,050 periodicals in more than 25 languages.

-- Sociological Abstracts (CSA)
+- Sociological Abstracts (ProQuest)

 - Sociological Abstracts abstracts and indexes the international literature in sociology and related disciplines in the social and behavioral sciences from 1963 to present.
 The database provides abstracts of journal articles and citations to book reviews drawn from over 1,700 serials publications, and also provides abstracts of books, book chapters, dissertations, and conference papers.
 Records added after 1974 contain in-depth and non-evaluative abstracts of journal articles.